intel/llvm/sycl/doc/design/PrivateAlloca.md

 In this use-case, every work-item allocates a private memory region capable of hosting `kh.get_specialization_constant<size>()` elements of type `float`.
 This might be used for performance improvements in some algorithms, e.g., needing more than one iteration on a sub-sequence of the input.
 However, as the length of this sub-sequence is an input argument, this can only be achieved via `sycl_ext_oneapi_private_alloca`.
-Combining `sycl::handler::set_specialization_constant<scla_size>` and calling `private_alloca`, we can get a dynamically sized memory allocation.
+Combining `sycl::handler::set_specialization_constant<size>` and calling `private_alloca`, we can get a dynamically sized memory allocation.
 Note `size` is guaranteed to be constant during kernel execution.

 ## Design

-SCLA is currently only supported on targets with native spec constants support when AOT compilation is not used.
+`sycl_ext_oneapi_private_alloca` is currently only supported on targets with native spec constants support when AOT compilation is not used.

 For non-SPIR-V targets, aspect checking is used to check `sycl_ext_oneapi_private_alloca` support.
 In case of AOT compilation, a